Table of Contents

 The law also states that the alleged offender does not commit an offense under this section.
 At the time of the behavior in question, the offender is responsible for another person according to Part 1 of the Children and Young Person’s Act 1933 especially when the other person is under 16.
 This part of the law does not apply to Jerome’s and Talia’s situation because Jerome does not have responsibility for Talia, and she is not under 16.

 The law states under this section that the offender’s behavior has a serious effect on the other party.
 If it causes the other party to fear on at least two occasions while violence will be used against them or if it causes the other party to feel serious alarm or distrait, it has a substantial adverse influence on their usual day-to-day activities.
 Jerome’s controlling behavior caused severe distress for Talia to the point that she cut herself and even felt depressed.
-Moreover, she also became violent to get away from Jerome’s controlling behvior.
+Moreover, she also became violent to get away from Jerome’s controlling behavior.

 Legal Arguments that Might Be Raised